Frauke Petry: Resignation from AfD

-In April 2017, Petry stepped down as AfD's candidate for chancellor due to reports that she wanted to change the party's policies to appeal to more moderate voters.
-This came after she had frequently criticised Björn Höcke, a party representative who had called the Holocaust Memorial in Berlin a "monument of shame", and backed attempts to expel him, but could not prevail in a power struggle with her party rivals Jörg Meuthen and Alexander Gauland, who accused her of splitting party ranks.
+In April 2017, Petry stepped down as AfD's candidate for chancellor due to reports that she wanted to change the party's policies to appeal to more moderate voters like the Sweden Democrats.
+This came after she had frequently criticised Björn Höcke, one of the founders of AfD, due to a speech that he held in Dresden in which, referring to the Memorial to the Murdered Jews of Europe, he stated that "we Germans are the only people in the world who have planted a memorial of shame in the heart of their capital", and suggested that Germans "need to make a 180 degree change in their politics of commemoration".
+The speech was widely criticized as antisemitic, among others by Jewish leaders in Germany.
+Petry backed attempts to expel Höcke from AfD as the party chairwoman, describing him as a "burden to the party", but could not prevail in a power struggle with her party rivals Jörg Meuthen and Alexander Gauland, who accused her of splitting party ranks.
+Her leadership style was seen by observers as having been high-handed and thus having alienated a number of party members.
 Despite the internal strife, her party voted to allow her to run for a seat in the German parliament in the September 2017 elections.

 One day after election night in which Petry was elected to the Bundestag by direct mandate, she left an AfD press conference saying that she won't join the party's parliamentary group in the Bundestag because the party became too "anarchical" and "could not offer a credible platform".
 Alice Weidel, the AfD's frontrunner, demanded her resignation from the party.
-Petry will join the Bundestag as an independent politician.
+Following this, Petry said that she would join the Bundestag as an independent politician.
 She resigned from the party and all offices on 29 September 2017.
 She was subsequently charged with perjury for allegedly lying under oath about her former party's finances.
 She was convicted and sentenced to a fine of 6,000 euros.
 In 2020, the Federal Court of Justice overturned the conviction on the grounds that the law on perjury did not apply to the context in which she made the false statements.

 On 12 October 2017, Petry announced that she would form a new party, called the Blue Party, which would provide a "reasonable conservative" agenda and seek to replicate the success of the Bavarian Christian Social Union.
 In late 2019, that party was dissolved.

+Petry made a reappearance in public during an April 2021 interview with Kurt Krömer in which she spoke about the Alternative for Germany donation scandal.
+She revealed that she would be writing a book about her time as AfD leader.
+The book was subsequently published as Requiem for the AfD in which Petry argued the party had become a "chaotic protest party" no longer interested in governing after she resigned as leader and accused politicians within the party of being blackmailed into accepting undeclared donations.